 Treatment for Periodontal Disease

 If you already have periodontal disease, the good news is that there are many different treatment options available depending on your needs and stage of deterioration.
 Getting treatment for gum disease should also help you control your diabetes, benefiting your overall health.
 You may only need a series of deep cleanings, or you could benefit from a more in-depth procedure to heal your gums.
 The treatment process is customized according to your needs.

 If you’re not sure where to turn for the best options in gum health, come to Drs.
-Gallardo and Lamas for a periodontal appointment.
+Gallardo for a periodontal appointment.
 Drs.
-Gallardo and Lamas are renowned in the Miami area for their expertise in gum health and periodontal disease, offering world-class care and cutting-edge treatments.
+Gallardo are renowned in the Miami area for their expertise in gum health and periodontal disease, offering world-class care and cutting-edge treatments.
 For more information or to schedule your appointment with the experts at our Miami office, call 305-547-8805 today.